-In 2023, the Bank has a branch network of 30 branches in Hong Kong and 5 branches in Shenzhen in the People's Republic of China ("PRC"), and it continues to focus on providing a broad range of commercial and retail banking services to its target market segments.
-Public Finance has a branch network of 40 branches in Hong Kong, and it continues to focus on its core business in personal lending.
-Currently, the Group has a combined branch network of 75 branches.
-The Group also undertakes securities trading business through the Bank.
+As at 31 December 2024, the Bank had a network of 30 branches in Hong Kong and 5 branches in Shenzhen in the People's Republic of China ("PRC"), and it continued focusing on providing a broad range of commercial and retail banking services to its targeted market segments.
+Public Finance had a network of 40 branches in Hong Kong, and it continued focusing on its core business in personal lending.
+The Group had a combined network of 70 branches in Hong Kong and 5 branches in the PRC.
+The Group also undertook securities trading business through the Bank.